 Jerusalem Cherry Facts

-The flowers precede long lasting ovoid fruits of red, yellow and orange, which are ½ to ¾ inches long.
-The brightly colored fruit are indeed the reason for Jerusalem cherry’s popularity and is sold as a houseplant during the dreary winter months when a “pop” of color is just what one needs.
+The flowers precede long-lasting ovoid fruits of red, yellow and orange, which are ½ to ¾ inches long.
+The brightly colored fruit are, indeed, the reason for Jerusalem cherry’s popularity and is sold as a houseplant during the dreary winter months when a “pop” of color is just what one needs – Christmastime being most common.

 Jerusalem Cherry Care

-When growing Jerusalem cherries, the plants may be grown outdoors just as you would a tomato, but should be brought inside before the danger of frost – 41 F. (5 C.) is the lowest temperature the plant will tolerate.
+When growing Jerusalem cherries, the plants may be grown outdoors just as you would a tomato, but should be brought inside before the danger of frost, with 41 F. (5 C.) the lowest temperature the plant will tolerate.
 Jerusalem cherry care is possible as a hardy perennial in USDA zones 8 and 9.

 Either purchase the plant from a nursery or propagate via seed or shoot cuttings.
-Sow the seed in March after frost and you should have a mature fruiting Jerusalem cherry houseplant by late October.
+Sow the seed in early spring after frost and you should have a mature fruiting Jerusalem cherry houseplant by late fall.

 Growing Jerusalem cherries should be planted in a rich well draining soil.
 Water Jerusalem cherry plants as needed and fertilize regularly.
 Feed your plant a liquid fertilizer (5-10-5) every two weeks as the plant is growing.

 As a houseplant, situate Jerusalem cherry plants in full sun, if possible, although they will tolerate moderate light.
-These plants are known to drop their foliage and flowers if they get too warm (above 72 degrees F.), so watch those temps and mist the foliage often.
+These plants are known to drop their foliage and flowers if they get too warm (above 72 F./22 C.), so watch those temps and mist the foliage often.

-To ensure fruit set if you are growing the plant indoors (where there are no pollinators, such as bees!), shake the plant gently while in flower to distribute the pollen.
+To ensure fruit set if you are growing the plant indoors (where there are no pollinators), shake the plant gently while in flower to distribute the pollen.
 Once the fruit is well set, reduce the fertilization schedule and take care not to over-water.

 In areas of frost, you will need to dig the plant up every year, repot and grow indoors until it warms outside and it can be moved again.